mind-inria/mri-nufft-benchmark/README.md

    Elif a 3D traj , `python 00_trajectory3D.py` + shape of your data
 2. Run the benchmarks.
 Currently are available:
  - The Performance benchmark, checking the CPU/GPU usage and memory footprint for the different backend and configuration `perf` folder.
-    If you have a configuration for 1 backend, 1 traj and 1 coil you can use `python 10_benchmark_perf.py` for you perf analysis.
+    You can use `python 10_benchmark_perf.py` for you perf analysis.
-    If you want to make several benchmark in a row, you can run `python auto_benchmark_perf.py`
-    Backends, trajectories and coils can be managed directly at the start of this script.
+    You can change some parameters like :
+    `python auto_benchmark_perf.py data.n_coils=32 backend.name=cufinufft`
+    You can also do multirun like :
+    `python auto_benchmark_perf.py -m data.n_coils=1,12,32 backend.name=cufinufft,finufft trajectory=./trajs/radial_256x256_0.5.bin,./trajs/stack2D_of_spiral_256x256_0.5.bin `

+    On JZ :
+    `hydra-submitit-launch 10_benchmark_perf.py dev  max_time=5.0 data.n_coils=1,12,32 trajectory=./trajs/radial_256x256_0.5.bin,./trajs/stack2D_of_spiral_256x256_0.5.bin backend.name=tensorflow `

-    In every case don't forget to install the necessary dependencies for each backend
+    In every case don't forget to install the necessary dependencies for each backend.
  - The Quality benchmark that check how the pair trajectory/backend performs for the reconstruction.
 All the configuration is modifiable in `qual` folder.
     To launch the quality benchmark run `python 20_benchmark_quality.py`
-3. Generate some analysis figures using `python 30_perf_analysis.py` + title of the figures
+3. Generate some analysis figures using `python 30_perf_analysis.py` + path to the folder with all .csv + trajectory dimension use (2 or 3) + title of the figures we gonna save.
-   At the start of the script, you need to indicate which folder the performance files are in.
-   Caution: to get beautiful graphs, you'll probably have to change the plot parameters (bar colors, abscissa max, number of digits after the decimal point, text size on the plots, etc.).

 This is some result :
 Benchmark backend performance on 2D images and trajs.